yellowmessenger/documentation/docs/platform_concepts/channelConfiguration/channels-faqs.md

 </details>

 <details>
- <summary>In what all ways can a GBM chatbot respond?</summary>
+ <summary>In what ways can a GBM chatbot respond?</summary>
  <div>
   <br/>
-  <div>- A simple text message<br/> - An image in JPEG or PNG format<br/> - Can send URLs to files of PDF or docx<br/> - Can share interactive cards about products/service offerings<br/> - Can trigger Quick reply buttons for users to click</div>
+  <div>- A simple text message<br/> - An image in JPEG or PNG format<br/> - Can send URLs to files of PDF or docx<br/> - Can share interactive cards about products or service offerings<br/> - Can trigger Quick reply buttons for users to click</div>
    </div>
 </details>